 Bert Bishop, Wig Wiggins and David Currington soon joined the team.
 Ken Crossland handed over the Editor’s role to me in 1993 but sadly John Joyce and Derek Parkes died some years later.
 It was John Joyce who set us up with a proper printer so that a glossy magazine could be produced.
 Initially it was 32 pages and it has gradually grown ever since.
 Jim Reilly played an increasingly large part in the club's activities as the years went by until he stepped down in 2003.

-Membership too has expanded particularly in the USA where Wig has done a tremendous job of pulling new members in to the club.
+Membership too has expanded particularly in the USA where Wig did a tremendous job of pulling new members in to the club.
 In turn this led to our merger with the American Club Crosby in 2003.
 Club Crosby is recognised as the oldest fan club for a solo artist in the world by the Guinness Book of World Records and we are delighted to have joined with them.
 We have come a long way since 1950.
 It would not have been possible without a tremendous amount of hard work from so many members over so many years.
 To all of them we send our heartfelt thanks.

 Malcolm Macfarlane, 2004.